Working with Lace

 We compiled some tips for you to get you going!

-First of all, we recommend you wash the lace textiles before any further processing or at least before first wear.
+We recommend you wash the lace textiles before any further processing or at least before first wear.
 During the dyeing process the laces are washed, so there should be no shrinkage if you keep to the washing instructions.
 Still, all articles go through a few more hands before you receive them, so wash before wear.